monday.com (MNDY)

 Before making an investment decision, investors should account for monday.com’s business fundamentals and valuation in addition to what happened in the latest quarter.

 monday.com is an amazing business ranking highly on our list.
-For starters, its revenue growth was exceptional over the last five years.
+First of all, the company’s revenue growth was exceptional over the last five years.
 And while its expanding operating margin shows it’s becoming more efficient at building and selling its software, its admirable gross margin indicates excellent unit economics.
-On top of that, monday.com’s surging ARR shows its fundamentals and revenue predictability are improving.
+Additionally, monday.com’s surging ARR shows its fundamentals and revenue predictability are improving.

-monday.com’s price-to-sales ratio based on the next 12 months is 5.7x.
-Looking across the spectrum of software businesses, monday.com’s fundamentals clearly illustrate it’s a special business.
-We like the stock at this price.
+monday.com’s price-to-sales ratio based on the next 12 months is 3.5x.
+Looking at the software space today, monday.com’s qualities as one of the best businesses really stand out, and we like it at this price.